rudidude86/gura-lang.github.io/documents/File-Operation.md

 ### {{ page.chapter }}.3.8.
 Stream in TAR Archive

-After importing `tar` module, you can specify a pathname that represents items in a TAR archive file.
+After importing `tar` module, you can create a stream that reads an item stored in a TAR archive file.
-When Path Manager detects a file that has a name suffixed with `.tar`, `.tgz`, `.tar.gz` or `tar.bz2`, it would decompress the content in accordance with TAR format.
+When a pathname contains a filename suffixed with `.tar`, `.tgz`, `.tar.gz` or `tar.bz2`, it would decompress the content in accordance with TAR format.
-The example below indicates an item named `src/main.cpp` in a TAR file `/home/foo/example.tar.gz`.
+The example below opens an item named `src/main.cpp` in a TAR file `foo/example.tar.gz`.

-    /home/foo/example.tar.gz/src/main.cpp
+    import(tar)
+    open('foo/example.tar.gz/src/main.cpp') {|fd|
+        // reading process from fd
+    }

 ### {{ page.chapter }}.3.9.
 Stream in ZIP Archive

-After importing `zip` module, you can specify a pathname that represents items in a ZIP archive file.
+After importing `zip` module, you can create a stream that reads an item stored in a ZIP archive file.
-When Path Manager detects a file that has a name suffixed with `.zip`, it would decompress the content in accordance with ZIP format.
+When a pathname contains a filename suffixed with `.zip`, it would decompress the content in accordance with ZIP format.
-The example below indicates an item named `src/main.cpp` in a ZIP file `/home/foo/example.zip`.
+The example below opens an item named `src/main.cpp` in a TAR file `foo/example.zip`.

-    /home/foo/example.zip/src/main.cpp
+    import(zip)
+    open('foo/example.zip/src/main.cpp') {|fd|
+        // reading process from fd
+    }

 ### {{ page.chapter }}.3.10.
 Stream via HTTP